kabelklaus/AI-Voice-Assistant/readme.md

 ## Features

-- Uses Groq API with the Llama3 70b model
+- Uses Groq API with the llama-3.1-70b-versatile
 - Implements LangChain for data management and processing
 - Utilizes AstraDB for chat history storage (may switch to ChromaDB in the future)
 - Employs nomic-embed-text:latest from Ollama for embeddings